Get a free, no obligation personal loan quote with rates as low as 9.90%

 If I apply for EI after I quit, will my employer be contacted?

-Your employer will likely be contacted and asked to provide information about why you quit to help ensure that a fair decision is made on whether or not your reason to quit is just and if you will be eligible for regular EI benefits.
-They will be asked for details, especially about the workplace environment.
+Your employer will likely be contacted and asked to provide information about why you quit.
+This is to help ensure that a fair decision is made on whether your reason to quit is just and if you are eligible for regular EI benefits.
+Service Canada may ask your employer for details, especially about the workplace environment.

 Lisa Rennie avatar on Loans Canada